 Review Summary: A request’s history - including activity and changes made.

 Requester: The user who requests a document to be reviewed for approval.

 Smart Input: Predefined data that can be automatically populated into a template to prevent a user from entering the content manually e.g. a business email that automatically gets added to all marketing collateral.

 SSO (Single Sign On): Single Sign On allows users to authenticate and log in to multiple platforms using just a single login.
 An organization will typically allow this so the user only has to log in once and access services without re-entering authentication factors.

 Team: A selection of users belonging to a certain department, location or sub-brand.

 Template Library: A central repository where all of your organization's available templates are stored in the Content Automation platform.
 This is where you will go to find and add a new template to your project.

-Template Variation: A template variation is a separate version of a template which can be used as an alternative starting point for a document.
-Template variations allow Admins to enforce restrictions on users input choices or change a templates default content.
+Template Variation: A template variation is a separate version of a template that can be used as an alternative starting point for a document.
+Template variations allow Admins to enforce restrictions on users' input choices or change a template's default content.
 This allows Admins and designers to tailor a single template to multiple user bases and use cases.

-Workflow: A series of actions performed in a certain order as to complete a process or task.
+Workflow: A series of actions performed in a certain order to complete a process or task.